-The historic and contemporary role of

-maritime activities have shaped Washington communities and culture in ways that differ significantly from other coastal areas in America, and differentiate our region.
-These are stories of national interest that can be told nowhere else in the country.
+The historic and contemporary role of maritime activities have shaped Washington communities and culture in ways that differ significantly from other coastal areas in America, and differentiate our region.
+These are stories of national interest that can be told nowhere history and maintaining a vibrant, energetic maritime culture.
+However, they have also tended to work locally, rather than regionally.
+Recent efforts at improving cooperation throughout the region have benefited both the maritime stakeholders involved, who have seen increases in awareness and effectiveness, and the public, who have gained a new understanding of the extent and significance of the region's maritime heritage.